Devastating Pogacar powers away for Amstel Gold win

 On the winner's podium, Pogacar and the others were all handed a glass of Amstel Gold beer, and Pogacar downed his drink in one long slug and smiled broadly to the cheering onlookers.

-Pogacar had changed bikes just ahead of the climb where the difference was made.
+Pogacar had changed bikes just ahead of the climb where his trademark climb-kick left the others standing.

-"I did not expect that we’d go in the breakaway so early.
-I was on a sort of flat tyre for many kilometres.
+"We didn’t have cars for such a long time but we managed to get the bike just in time before the final climbs," said Pogacar.

-"I was doubting I could come to the finish solo.
-In the end I squeezed as much as possible to come to the finish line and I made it," he said.
+He later explained fellow rider Mathieu van der Poel had tippped him off to the tactic.

 The ease with which Pogacar later shot away from an in-form Pidcock on the upper reaches of the Keutenberg hill showed why the double Tour de France winner added to his Tour of Flanders triumph earlier this month.